 Newfoundland and Labrador Churchill River Study and Hydroelectric Developments

 In December 2024, Newfoundland and Labrador Hydro and Hydro‑Québec signed an agreement in principle for the generation of hydroelectricity in Labrador.
 This is an historic opportunity for prosperity through jobs, economic growth and access to new, clean energy.
+The agreement is currently under review by an independent committee established by the Government of Newfoundland and Labrador.

 Project partners